 8. Contains Antimicrobial Properties that Fight Infections

-9. Helps Prevent Urinary Tract Infections
+9. Can Help Prevent Urinary Tract Infections

 Because celery helps reduce uric acid and stimulates urine production, it’s beneficial for fighting bacterial infections within the digestive tract and reproductive organs.
-Similar to cranberries, which are known for fighting urinary tract infections (UTIs), celery can help prevent UTIs, as well as bladder disorders, kidney problems and possibly even cysts on reproductive organs.
+Similar to cranberries, which are known for fighting urinary tract infections (UTIs), celery may help prevent UTIs, as well as bladder disorders, kidney problems and possibly even cysts on reproductive organs.

-Another one of the important benefits of celery?
-It’s in the same plant family as cancer-protective vegetables like carrots, celery, fennel, parsley and parsnips, which all contain chemo-protective compounds called polyacetylenes.
+Celery is in the same plant family as cancer-protective vegetables like carrots, celery, fennel, parsley and parsnips, which all contain chemo-protective compounds called polyacetylenes.
 Early studies have shown that polyacetylenes help reduce toxicity and fight against cancer formation, specifically breast cancer, intestinal cancer and leukemia.

 Polyacetlynes have many immune-boosting effects, including tumor-fighting abilities that stop mutated cells from proliferating.
 According to faculty of the Department of Agricultural Sciences at the Aarhus University of Denmark, “polyacetylenes have shown many interesting bioactivities including anti-inflammatory, antiplatelet-aggregatory, cytotoxic, antitumor activity, as well as activity against bacteria and mycoplasma.”